ECAC Hockey: Men's tournament champions

+Regular season champion

 The Cleary Cup, named for former Harvard player and coach Bill Cleary since 2001, is awarded to the team with the best record in league games at the end of the regular–season.
 There is no tie–breaking procedure should two or more teams end the season with the same record and the trophy is shared.
 A tie breaking procedure is applied to determine the top seed in the ECAC conference tournament.
 The Cleary Cup winner is not given any special consideration in the NCAA tournament as the ECAC awards its automatic bid to the winner of the ECAC tournament.